On the Frobenius Number and Genus of a Collection of Semigroups Generalizing Repunit Numerical Semigroups: Collection GCNS with Some Restrictions

 The problem $opt_B(M)$ is called \emph{the change-making problem} \cite{AnnAdamaszek}.
-A strategy is called greedy, that is to use as many of the maximum as possible, than as many of the next one as possible, and so on.
-We denote $grd_B(M)$ the number of elements used in $B$ by the greedy strategy.
+A strategy is called greedy when it uses as many of the maximum values as possible, followed by as many of the next highest values as possible, and so on.
+We denote by $grd_B(M)$ the number of elements used in $B$ by the greedy strategy.
 Then we have $opt_B(M)\leq grd_B(M)$.
-If the greedy solution is always optimal, i.e., $opt_B(M)=grd_B(M)$ for all $M>0$, then we call the sequence $B$ \emph{orderly}; Otherwise, we call sequence $B$ \emph{non-orderly}.
+If the greedy solution is always optimal, i.e., $opt_B(M)=grd_B(M)$ for all $M>0$, then we call the sequence $B$ \emph{orderly}; otherwise, we call it \emph{non-orderly}.
 For example, the sequence $B=(1,5,16)$ is non-orderly.
-Because $20=16+1+1+1+1=5+5+5+5$, we have $4=opt_B(20)<grd_B(20)=5$.
+Because $20=16+1+1+1+1=5+5+5+5$, we have $opt_B(20)=4<5=grd_B(20)$.